Jerz > Writing > Journalism

 “You’ll find many good stories that manage to avoid monotony without breaking the rules that make ‘said’ so useful,” said Dennis Jerz, who teaches journalism at Seton Hill University.

-An occasional paraphrase is acceptable, especially for dry facts, according to Jerz.
+An occasional paraphrase is useful, especially for dry facts, according to Jerz.

-“Sometimes in a serious story you need to use a label like ‘he quipped’ in order to clarify when your reader shouldn’t take a quote literally,” he told his “News Writing” students on a recent Wednesday afternoon.
-“But reporters shouldn’t reach for synonyms simply to avoid uniformity.”
+“Sometimes in a serious story you need to use a label like ‘he quipped’ in order to clarify when your reader shouldn’t take a quote literally,” he told his “News Writing” students on a recent Wednesday.

 “Readers of genre fiction would object if a CSI detective used a magic spell to discover a clue, or space aliens showed up at Hogwarts,” said Jerz.
 “By the same token, doing journalism means working within certain conventions.